Analysis of Resistors in Series and Parallel

 I Resistors in Series and Parallel Circuits

-1. Resistors in Series Circuits
+1. What Are Resistors in Series Circuits?

-2. Resistors in Parallel Circuits
+2. What Are Resistors in Parallel Circuits?

-II Calculation of Series and Parallel Resistance
+II How to Calculate Series and Parallel Resistance

 III Fault Characteristics and Treatment of Resistors in Series and Parallel